dmaivel/dmaivel.github.io/site/content/posts/virtualization-in-usermode.md

 ---
 title: "Virtualization in usermode"
-subtitle: "Can we really run kernels in userland?"
+subtitle: "Can we run kernels in userland?"
 date: 2023-06-17
 hideReadTime: true
 meta: true